Learn how you can make a delicious corn chowder with the perfect texture without needing to add any flour.

-I think it's very rewarding as a soup maker when you can get your soup thick enough without having to add any flour to thicken it, whether that be via a slurry or roux.
+I think it's very rewarding as a soup maker when you can get your soup thick enough without having to add any flour or a corn starch slurry to thicken it.

 Not that adding flour is cheating, but there is really something cool about not having to need it.
 I have a friend who prides himself on not adding powdered pectin to his jam.